kidrek/VigilIntel/README.md

 * Strategic summaries designed to inform decision-makers.

 This system aims to enhance both the responsiveness of security operations and the overall understanding of the evolving threat landscape.

+## License

+This dataset is licensed under CC BY-NC 4.0.
+Commercial use is strictly prohibited.